 Animation can also be added to objects on a slide.
-In the example below all objects have been selected and Fly In is clicked.
-This will cause all objects on the slide to fly up from the bottom of the slide.
+In the example below. all objects have been selected and Fly In is clicked as well as the Effects Option.
+The One by One option will cause all objects on the slide to fly in one by one.